-It is easy enough to count carbs if you have access to the nutrition facts labels of all your foods, but what about if you are eating at a restaurant?
-And what about foods that do not have a label, like fruits and vegetables?
-By knowing the number of carbs you need at each meal and the average number of carbs in a serving from each food group, you can plan a healthy meal that meets your dietary requirements.
-You can use these averages to count the carbs in your meal:
+It can be harder to count carbs when dining out or eating foods that do not have a label, like fruits and vegetables.
+A person will need to know the number of carbs needed at each meal and the average number of carbs in a serving from each food group.
+This can help a person plan meals.
+Use these averages to count the carbs in a meal:

-By following this table, you know that one serving of oatmeal with milk has 27 grams of carbs:
+Based on this table, 1 serving of oatmeal with milk has 27 grams of carbs:

 15 (starch) + 12 (milk) = 27 grams of carbs

-Knowing your serving sizes is also important.
-Measuring equipment, like a food scale, measuring cups, and measuring spoons, can help you keep your portions on track.
-You can also keep general serving sizes in mind to help you estimate when you cannot measure exactly.
-For example, there is about 15 grams of carbs in:
+It's also good to know about serving sizes.
+Tools like a food scale, measuring cups, and measuring spoons can help a person keep portions on track.
+People can also use general serving sizes when they are not able to measure.
+For example, there are about 15 grams of carbs in:

-Since fiber is not digested the same way as other carbs, you can subtract half the amount of fiber from the total carbs in any food that has more than 5 grams of fiber in a serving.
-As an added bonus, fiber-rich foods contribute to digestive health and keep you feeling full longer.
-A healthy diet should have at least 25-30 grams of fiber each day.
-Most of us get less than this, so any increase of fiber in your diet is a plus.
-Choosing whole-grain products will help you meet your fiber goals (and get some of the vitamins and minerals that are lost in refined products).
+Fiber is not digested the same way as other carbs.
+A person can subtract half the amount of fiber from the total carbs in any food that has more than 5 grams of fiber in a serving.
+As a bonus, fiber-rich foods help with digestion and keep a person feeling full longer.
+A healthy diet should have at least 25 to 30 grams of fiber each day.
+Most of us get less than this, so any increase of dietary fiber is a plus.
+Choosing whole-grain products will help a person meet fiber goals (and get some of the vitamins and minerals that are lost in refined products).

-It is possible to eat the right number of carbs but all the wrong foods.
+You can eat the right number of carbs but all the wrong foods.
 For example, a small piece of fresh fruit has the same number of carbs as ½ cup of the same canned fruit.
-But eating a fresh pear is far more nutritious, not only are you skipping all that refined sugar, you are also getting an extra dose of fiber from the pear’s skin.
-So count your carbs, but remember to make overall healthy choices and incorporate a variety of healthy foods into your diet.
+But eating a fresh pear is far more nutritious because it does not have refined sugar.
+You also get extra fiber from the pear's skin.
+A person with diabetes needs to count carbs but must also remember to make overall healthy choices and work a variety of healthy foods into their diet.